Williston Basin International Airport

 Williston Basin International Airport is an airport serving Williston, a city in the U.S. state of North Dakota.
-It is located 9 nautical miles (17km) northwest of the city.
+It is located 9 nmi northwest of the city.

 Williston Basin Airport has two runways and a 110000 sqft terminal building.
 It was built to replace Sloulin Field International Airport, which previously served Williston and had experienced difficulty dealing with the increase in air traffic to Williston amid the North Dakota oil boom.
 The airport opened to the public on October 10, 2019.

 History

 The airport previously serving Williston was Sloulin Field International Airport.
 Sloulin Field Airport dealt with design concerns, constraints on expansion, and the need for runway works.
 In addition, the airport had difficulty coping with a significant rise in air traffic amid the North Dakota oil boom.

 In 2011, officials began to consider either making renovations to Sloulin Field or building a new airport.
 The cost of refurbishments was less than that of constructing a new airport; however, officials determined that building a new airport was the cheaper option.
 Not having to limit air service to Williston during construction at Sloulin Field would save revenue, and the city would gain from decommissioning the old airport and selling the land.
 The total cost of the project was $240 million, which was paid by the FAA, the state of North Dakota, and the city of Williston.

 A groundbreaking ceremony took place on October 10, 2016, with several members of the state government in attendance.
 Procedural and weather-related problems delayed the start of construction to mid-2017.
 The airport opened to the public on October 10, 2019, with short-haul service to Minneapolis/St. Paul by Delta Connection and Denver by United Express.
 Shortly after the airport's opening, both carriers began using larger regional jets accommodating up to 76 passengers on some flights as compared to smaller 50-seat planes used previously in Williston.